ds650/electrum-cesc22/contrib/osx/README.md

 ✗ _This script does not produce reproducible output (yet!).
    Please help us remedy this._

-This guide explains how to build Electrum-LTC binaries for macOS systems.
+This guide explains how to build Electrum-CESC binaries for macOS systems.

 ## 1. Building the binary